Medical Insurance in Canada: Costs, Benefits, and Your Options

 Evaluate Financial Protection

-Choose appropriate coverage limits, deductibles, and cost-sharing levels based on your budget.
+A plan with lower premiums might have higher deductibles or lower coinsurance rates.
+So, choose appropriate coverage limits, deductibles, and cost-sharing levels based on your budget.
 Optimize protection against large medical bills while keeping premiums affordable.

 Seek Flexibility